2019 Building America Report Menu

 Responding To Incident Reports

-Union Pacific's Response Management Communications Center (RMCC) processes emergency and non-emergency calls from communities across our 23-state network.
+Union Pacific’s Response Management Communications Center (RMCC) processes emergency and non-emergency calls from communities across our 23-state network.
 The RMCC team operates 24/7, responding to emergencies, reports of vehicles stuck on railroad tracks, criminal activity and other concerns.
-Drivers and pedestrians can contact the RMCC through the phone number posted near railroad crossings, 888-UPRR-COP (877-7267).
+On average, a single dispatcher may take 70-plus calls in an eight-hour period.
+Drivers and pedestrians can contact the RMCC by using the phone number posted near railroad crossings, 888-UPRR-COP (877-7267).

-In 2016, the Commission on Accreditation for Law Enforcement Agencies (CALEA) awarded our RMCC team its second distinguished accreditation, recognizing an advanced standard of compliance across policy and procedures, administration, operations and support services.
+In 2016, the CALEA awarded a second distinguished accreditation to our RMCC team, recognizing an advanced standard of compliance across policy and procedures, administration, operations and support services.
 We are in a four-year cycle of accreditation maintenance and will qualify for our third distinguished accreditation in 2020.
-RMCC is one of 104 public safety communications centers worldwide recognized for emergency response and professional excellence in this way.
+RMCC is one of only 100 public safety communications centers worldwide recognized for emergency response and professional excellence in this way.